 - Fashion designers have also opted to buy vintage or second-hand pieces in bulk and upcycle them for their own collections (Reformation does that as well, repurposing old denim and vintage leather into their new, desirable pieces).
 Could your buying process include fabrics that come from recycled waste?

-Second-hand and vintage are great sustainable options for fashion lovers that need pieces to compliment their wardrobe, as well as upcycling old garments to give them new life.
+Second-hand and vintage are great sustainable options for fashion lovers that need pieces to complement their wardrobe, as well as upcycling old garments to give them new life.

 Open Your Factories (And Communication)